-We expect to recruit students across all areas ranging from paleobiology to volcanology; from deep Earth seismology to physical oceanography; and from sedimentary basins and mountain-building to biogeochemistry and climate change.
+We expect to recruit students across all areas ranging from palaeobiology to volcanology; from deep Earth seismology to physical oceanography; and from sedimentary basins and mountain-building to biogeochemistry and climate change.

 Oil and Gas (NERC Centre for Doctoral Training)

 The University is a core partner in a recently successful bid to host the UK's first Doctoral Training Centre in Oil and Gas (see http://www.nerc.ac.uk/press/releases/2013/86-energy.asp).
-Studentships will be available annually for the next three years, starting with admission in 2014.
+We expect to have three studentships available for 2015 entry.

 Full details can be found here.